BillTheBest/promethius/README.md

 ## API

-Reaktor exposes a very simple API that lets you push data to the board.
+Promethius exposes a very simple API that lets you push data to the board.
 This might be the easiest option if you don't want to mess with Scala code too much.

 Let's start with a simple example.
 We have a web application that we want to monitor for 500 errors.
-Every time a 500 error happens in our web app we want to update our reaktor dashboard to display the error.
+Every time a 500 error happens in our web app we want to update our Promethius dashboard to display the error.

 To do this we only need to do two things.